-We have now approached one of the most difficult topics in CFD which is related to modelling of turbulence.
-From the observations after the simplest turbulent flows we have made in the previous sections one can conclude that it is highly unlikely that one can expect a single turbulence model to be universally suitable for all classes of problems studied, with the exception of DNS modelling which is so far too expensive to be of practical engineering use.
+We have now approached one of the most difficult topics in CFD which is related to modeling of turbulence.
+From the observations after the simplest turbulent flows we have made in the previous sections one can conclude that it is highly unlikely that one can expect a single turbulence model to be universally suitable for all classes of problems studied, with the exception of DNS modeling which is so far too expensive to be of practical engineering use.
 Indeed, the choice of turbulence model will depend on such considerations as flow physics, best practice for a specific class of flows, desired levels of accuracy and, of course, available computational resources and time.
-In view of the limited volume of the present course, the accent will be made on understanding of the key features of the main turbulence models currently used with RANS simulations and implications of their practical use, rather than their numerical implementation in solution algorithms.
-In a separate section (Section 4.5) we will address the approaches to near wall treatment and relevant mesh guidelines for different turbulence models.
+In view of the limited volume of the present course, the accent will be made on understanding of the key features of the main turbulence models currently used with RANSE simulations and implications of their practical use, rather than their numerical implementation in solution algorithms.

-Figure 2.Re -critical Reynolds number when instability of the flow causes the growth of vortical structures and their chaotic motion - turbulence
+Figure 2.
+Re{cr} - critical Reynolds number when instability of the flow causes the growth of vortical structures and their chaotic motion - turbulence

-The most common turbulence models for RANS simulation can be classified following the scheme presented in Table 1.
+The most common turbulence models for RANSE simulation can be classified following the scheme presented in Table 1.

 Table 1.
-Classification of turbulence models used in RANS simulations Class Group Turbulence Zero-equation models Mixing length model Isotropic turbulence One-equation model Spalart-Allmaras model Isotropic turbulence Two-equation model k- ⊧ k- ₩ models v 2 -f models Isotropic turbulence Isotropic turbulence Anisotropic turbulence Reynolds stress equation models RSM Anisotropic turbulence Algebraic stress models ASM Anisotropic turbulence Coupled models DES Anisotropic turbulence
+Classification of turbulence models used in RANS E simulations

+Class Group Turbulence

+Zero-equation Mixing length Isotropic

+models model turbulence

+One-equation model Spalart-Allmaras Isotropic

+- model turbulence

+Two-equation model k-ε models Isotropic

+- turbulence

+k-ω models Isotropic

+turbulence

+v 2 -f models Anisotropic

+turbulence

+Reynolds stress RSM Anisotropic

+equation models turbulence

+Algebraic st tress ASM Anisotropic

+models turbulence

+Coupled models DES Anisotropic

+- turbulence